iacabezasbaculima/ASPNETFrameworkMVC/README.md

-# ASPNFMVC
+# ASP.NET Framework MVC Demos

-Simple demos used to teach myself how to create web apps in ASP.NET
+*Simple demos created to teach myself web app development in ASP.NET MVC*

+**This repository contains the full VS solution of all demos.**